chef/chef-server/dev/README.md

 Then the new code will be loaded.

-## Not So Quick Start

-TODO: details of components, terminology, etc. explore more dvm commands?

-## Test Data

-[pending] If you want to load in test users, orgs, and nodes for testing outside of pedant, you can:

-`dvm populate`

-TODO: Provide a canned set of test data in ec-backup form for more thorough tests?
 ##  dvm

 At the heart of all this is the 'dvm' tool.
 This tool